 And if you happen to be a blogger or business owner, this all applies to making videos for blogs and social media as well!

 A wide array of options are available for recording videos.
 These days, smartphones have such great cameras that they work really well for everyday family video montages.
 I use my phone for almost all our family videos because it’s far more convenient and the videos are of great quality.

 When I have a significant event with lots of photos, like a big trip or family function, I make a special folder called “16 02 Los Angeles” for our trip to Los Angeles in February 2016, for example.
 Naming the folders by year and then by month ensures they automatically save in chronological order, which works for me.

 None of these options are free beyond a limited amount of storage, but any method (hard drive, cloud, etc…) will cost a minimum fee of some sort.
-I used to pay a small annual fee for our Dropbox space, but so far I’ve been able to use my free space on Google Photos without any issue.
+I used to pay a small annual fee for our Dropbox space.
+Now I pay a small fee of a couple of dollars per month for Google Drive and Microsoft OneDrive storage.

-Most often, iMovie is the default movie making software recreational movie makers like to use.
-I haven’t used it but I hear it’s great and easy to use.
+Most often, iMovie is the default movie making software for recreational movie makers like to use.
+I haven’t used it, but I hear it’s great and easy to use.
 As I mentioned earlier, though, I’m a fan of PCs and don’t have a Mac.

-Turns out, Windows offers a free program called Windows Movie Maker (at least it came “free” with our paid Windows operating system).
+Turns out, Windows offers a program called Windows Movie Maker.
 Low and behold, it’s quite good.
 Although it hasn’t been as touted as I might expect, Microsoft seems to be catching up to our good old friend, The Fruit, in certain areas where it has traditionally lagged, like recreational movie making for Joe Schmoes like me.

 On the toolbar below, you can see that you can change the video volume, modify the speed and trim the length of the clips with relative ease.

 Windows Movie Maker is really intuitive and easy to use.
 My videos aren’t going to be winning the Cannes film festival anytime soon, but I finished my very first video montage (music and everything) in about three hours.
-That included some Googling and Help section searches to figure out how to use the program, searching for the right song in iTunes, and pulling together all the pieces in Movie Maker.
-Since then, I’ve made several in under an hour (including saving the videos from my camera, organizing the videos, picking out music, etc…)
+That included some Googling and Help section searches to figure out how to use the program, searching for the right song in Soundstripe, and pulling together all the pieces in Movie Maker Pro.
+Since then, I’ve made several family videos in under an hour (including saving the video snippets from my camera and smartphone, organizing the videos, picking out music, etc…)

-When making these montages, I generally prefer to add a music overlay to string together the disparate videos.
-For the movies I have made, the music helped to make the string of videos feel more cohesive, but it’s certainly a matter of preference and context.
+When making family video montages, I generally prefer to add a music overlay to string together the disparate videos.
+For the movies I have made, the music helped to make the string of video snippets feel more cohesive, but it’s certainly a matter of preference and context for each creator.

 The Fruit still wins the battle of providing music for simple and non-commerial uses because it’s not expensive.
 When I wanted a particular song, I downloaded it from iTunes.
 You can then upload it from your computer into Movie Maker and you’re good to go.

 Due to copyright laws, you can’t make money off of these videos when using iTunes.
 The iTunes download doesn’t buy the proper type of rights.
 If you upload a video using this type of music to YouTube, will likely receive a message that the music is copyrighted and you’re not allowed to use it.
 But for purposes of fun, non-commercial family videos, go nuts.